 The HTTP application routing add-on helps you easily access applications deployed to your AKS cluster.
 When enabled, the HTTP application routing solution configures an ingress controller in your AKS cluster.

 As applications are deployed, publicly accessible DNS names are auto-configured.
 The HTTP application routing sets up a DNS zone and integrates it with the AKS cluster.
 You can then deploy Kubernetes ingress resources as normal.

 To get started with Ingress traffic, see HTTP application routing.

 Development tooling integration

-Azure provides several tools that help streamline Kubernetes, such as DevOps Starter.
+Azure provides several tools that help streamline Kubernetes.

 Docker image support and private container registry

 AKS supports the Docker image format.
 For private storage of your Docker images, you can integrate AKS with Azure Container Registry (ACR).

 To create a private image store, see Azure Container Registry.